 As a condition of the financing arrangements, customers are required to maintain insurance on the underlying collateral.
 These credit policies and procedures enable the University to monitor and control its risks and exposures on the lease receivables.
-At June 30, 2021 and 2020, there were no nonaccrual leases.
-For the adoption of the new accounting standard in 2021, see Note 21 - Leases.
+At June 30, 2022 and 2021, there were no nonaccrual leases.